Curriculum: Bachelor of Business Administration - Marketing

 Credit: 1

-Career Success Strategies (FYE) is part of the Lindner Freshman Experience.
-This course is targeted to the specific needs of Lindner freshmen, helping students explore possible career paths and leverage their varied options for gaining professional experience.
-To build a foundation for career success, the course develops skills vital for executing an effective job search.
-For example, students will learn how to (a) identify opportunities fitting their career goals, (b) articulate their strengths, skills and interests, (c) effectively compile job application materials, and (d) expand their professional network2.
+Career Success Strategies helps Lindner students explore possible career paths, and leverage their varied options for gaining professional experience.
+To build their foundation for career success, the course develops skills vital for executing an effective job search.
+For example, students will learn how to (a) identify opportunities fitting their career goals, (b) articulate their strengths, skills and interests, (c) effectively compile job application materials,and (d) expand their professional network.

 1